jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-If you want to succeed you should strike out on new paths, rather than travel the worn paths of accepted success.
+It had long since come to my attention that people of accomplishment rarely sat back and let things happen to them.
+They went out and happened to things.
-- John Locke
+- Leonardo da Vinci

-Updated on: [8/19/2023]
+Updated on: [8/20/2023]
 <!-- #quoteEnd -->
 </pre>